evgenyneu/siba/README.md

         $ siba restore mybak

-4. Show available plugins
+4. Show available plugins for backup sources, archives, encryptions and destinations

         $ siba list

-5. Create a gem project for a new destination plugin (or for a source, archive, encryption plugin).
+5. Create a gem project for a new destination plugin

         $ siba scaffold destination my-cloud

+Note: to create other plugin types, replace `destination` with `source`, `archive` or `encryption`.

 6. Show other commands and options